-Beginning in mili (10-3), then micro (10-6) and now nano (10-9).
+First, mili (10^{-3}), then micro (10^{-6}) and now nano (10^{-9}).
 The "small" is becoming smaller and smaller.
-This is an evidence in a lot of domains and with great impact in our lives as it happens with this technology, which maybe paradoxically has the greatest one.
+This is true in a lot of domains and with great impact in our lives as it happens with this technology, which maybe paradoxically has the greatest one.
 In short, "small is beautiful".
-Briefly, of course, pico (10-12), then femto (10-15) will arrive.
-However, for now, stand in nano world.
+Briefly, of course, pico (10^{-12}) and femto (10^{-15}) will arrive.
+However, for now, we are in nano world.

-Nanotechnology - extremely small technology at the nanometre scale - involves multidisciplinary scientific knowledge and discusses matters related to the use of materials, mechanisms, devices and systems at a nanometer scale.
+Nanotechnology (extremely small technology at the nanometre scale) involves multidisciplinary scientific knowledge and discusses matters related to the use of materials, mechanisms, devices and systems at a nanometer scale.
 Nowadays there are a lot of fields in which nanotechnology is applied and it is expected that it can create an enormous field for innovations and to be part in many fields of science developments.
 Particularly, it is expected that this developments happen in various applications on the biomedical area, such as drug delivery, molecular imaging, biomarkers, biosensors (biomedical sensors wirelessly located on/in the human body; nanobiomedical data transmitter) and many other fields of application.